pstgi/sps-v3-documentation/Installation/setting-up-network-share.md

 and the *pstgiimportuser* can write files to the network share.

 > **IMPORTANT!**
-> The path to the network share you created must be set in the SPS v3 System Configuration before you can import any data.
+> The path to the network share you created must be set in the SPS Plus System Configuration before you can import any data.
 Set it after the application is installed and configured.
-For that, login to SPS v3 as an administrator and go to *Administration* > *SPS Setup* > *System Configuration* and set the path in the *Import Folder* field.
+For that, login to SPS Plus as an administrator and go to *Administration* > *SPS Setup* > *System Configuration* and set the path in the *Import Folder* field.

 ### Creating user on the web app server

 The web app server needs to have access to the network share to upload files.
 To allow this, you need to create a user with the same username and password as the user on the SQL server.
-Then, you need to set the App Pool of the *SPS v3 - API* to run as this user.
+Then, you need to set the App Pool of the *SPS Plus - API* to run as this user.

 To create the new user on the web app server, follow these steps: